Mr-Coxall/Computer-Based-Problem-Solving/docs/functions/functions-with-a-parameter.rst

 Passing By Value
 ----------------

 The first method of transferring information to a function is to pass it `“By Value” <https://www.mathwarehouse.com/programming/passing-by-value-vs-by-reference-visual-explanation.php>`_.
 This means that a copy of the data is made and it is passed over to the function to do with it what it pleases.
 Since it is a **copy** of the data, any changes to the data are not reflected in the original variable.
-A variable or value passed along inside a function call is called an `parameter <https://en.wikipedia.org/wiki/Parameter_(computer_programming)>`_ .
+From the animation below you can see that when the cup is passed "By Value" to the function and then filled up, the original cup is still empty.
+This is because the variable passed to the function is a copy, not the original variable.
+If the function changes this variable, nothing happens to the original one.

 .. image:: ./images/pass-by-reference-vs-pass-by-value-animation.gif
    :alt: Pass by value or reference
    :align: center

+A variable or value passed along inside a function call is called an `parameter <https://en.wikipedia.org/wiki/Parameter_(computer_programming)>`_ .
 Parameter(s) are usually placed inside a bracket when you invoke the function.
 For example:

 .. tabs::